makethingshappy/IoTflow/IoTflow Forge/README.md

 ## License

-This tool is part of the IoTextra project for Smart IoT Modular PCBs.
+This tool is part of the IoTflow project for Smart IoT Modular PCBs.